SavinaRoja/SavinaRoja.github.io/_posts/2016-01-22-haskell-revisits-the-central-dogma.md

 {% endhighlight %}

 Type synonyms are really only there as a reading aid for source code.
-This clarity is very valuable of course, but we can do better.
+This clarity is very valuable of course, but we ought to be able to do more.
 It made sense in the very simple context of the previous post, where we represented all sequences as strings, that having the type synonyms was an improvement over not having them or having to comment every function.